cicwi/acquisition-geometry-specification/README.md

 ## Header

-- First it is specified that the file is a geometry specification, to distinguish it from other specifications:
+- It is specified that the file is a geometry specification, to distinguish it from other specifications:

     ```toml
     specifies = "geometry"
     ```

-- In the second entry the *type* (or *class*) of the geometry as:
+- The *type* (or *class*) of the geometry is specified as:

     ```toml
     class = "name"